Georg Gothein

 Georg Gothein (15 August 1857 – 22 March 1940) was a left-liberal German politician of Jewish origin.
-He was a member of the liberal political parties, including Progressive People's Party and German Democratic Party and served as the minister of treasury between February 1919 and 1920.
+He was a member of the liberal political parties, including Progressive People's Party and German Democratic Party and served as the minister of the treasury between February and June 1919.

 Early life

 Gothein was born in Neumarkt in Schlesien, Silesia, on 15 August 1857.
 He hailed from a Jewish family.
 He received a degree in engineering.

 Career

 Gothein had various waterway related business activities in Silesia.
 He was a liberal politician and first became a member of the Progressive People's Party.

-In 1894 he was elected to the Prussian parliament.
-Between 1901 and 1918 he was a member of the German Reichstag.
+From 1889 to 1892, Gothein was a city councilor in Waldenburg (today, Wałbrzych) and, from 1894 to 1906, he held the same position in Breslau (today, Wrocław).
+From 1904 to 1910, he was a member of the provincial parliament of Silesia and, from 1893 to 1903, a member of the Prussian House of Representatives.
+Between May 1901 and the collapse of the empire in November 1918, he was a member of the Reichstag, elected for the Greifswald-Grimmen constituency.

 Gothein was among the founders of the German Committee for the Promotion of Jewish Settlement in Palestine which was established in April 1918.
 He was also a member of its central board, and the committee was dissolved in 1919.

 Gothein was a cofounder of the German Democratic Party, a liberal political party.
-In February 1919 he was appointed minister of treasury to the cabinet led by Philipp Scheidemann.
-Gothein served in the post until 1920.
+He served as minister of the treasury in the cabinet led by Philipp Scheidemann from February to June 1919.
+He was a member of the Weimar National Assembly (1919–1920) and was elected to the first Reichstag of the Weimar Republic, serving from 1920 to 1924.
 He was one of the leaders of the Mitteleuropäischer Wirtschaftstagung (German: Central European Economic Union) which had been established in 1928 to promote the economic development in Central Europe.
 He was active in the organization until 1931 when Tilo von Wilmowsky replaced him in the post.